LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ConversationBuilder/ScriptFunctions.md

 Functions are modules of code that are used for accomplishing a certain task programatically.
 With few exceptions, functions can be used in any of the preProcess Code, postProcess Code or the processUser Response JavaScript code panels.

-{: .important}
+**Please note:**

-- Function names are case-sensitive in the JavaScript
+* Function names are case-sensitive in the JavaScript
-- Functions require the `botContext.` prefix
+* Functions require the `botContext.` prefix
-- Functions are scoped ONLY for the JavaScript panel in which they appear
+* Functions are scoped ONLY for the JavaScript panel in which they appear

 ### Get Current User Message